 How to Handle the Workplace Bully

-It’s critical you know that bullying at work doesn’t usually end quickly.
+You must know that bullying at work doesn’t usually end quickly.
 However, you also don’t have to just sit back and take it.
 Here are a few strategies to use when confronting a workplace bully:

-- Keep a record of the interactions: At first, you might want to do this just to prove to yourself that you’re not crazy.
+- Keep a record of the interactions — At first, you might want to do this just to prove to yourself that you’re not crazy.
 However, the longer it goes on, the more critical it becomes to have a record of each incident.
 Include things like the date and time of the event, any witnesses, and what triggered the confrontation.

-- Talk to your boss or the bully’s boss: You can let the bully know that you don’t like the interactions and that you want them to stop.
+- Talk to your boss or the bully’s boss — You can let the bully know that you don’t like the interactions and that you want them to stop.
 Then, you need to report it to your boss or their supervisor and let them address the situation from there.
 Be sure to follow any workplace policies that might be instituted to address these types of cases.

 Sexual harassment at work in the #MeToo era has brought much awareness to the problem.
 However, when you hear the words “sexual harassment,” you probably still picture a female victim.

-In fact, a 2017 CNBC article detailed sexual harassment in the workplace, reporting that about 19% of all workers experience sexual harassment during their careers.
+A 2017 CNBC article detailed sexual harassment in the workplace, reporting that about 19% of all workers experience sexual harassment during their careers.
 Of these people, around 10% of the targets were men.